4.2. The Myth of Moral Panics

 First, folk devils are the people who are blamed for being allegedly responsible for the threat to society.
 Folk devils are completely negative and have no redeeming qualities.
 This is how juvenile offenders, or “super-predators” as they were referred to in the 1990s.
 The narrative went like this:

 Second, the police or other law enforcement officials (prosecutors or even the military) are essential for propagating the moral panic since they are responsible for upholding and enforcing codes of conduct and expectations of the citizens.
 They are expected to protect society from the folk devils by detecting, apprehending, and punishing their evil ways.
-Furthermore, the moral panic can offer law enforcement legitimacy as moral crusaders and protectors.
-Law enforcement has a purpose to defend society and rid it of the folk devils which threaten their safety and well being.
+Furthermore, moral panic can offer law enforcement legitimacy as moral crusaders and protectors.
+Law enforcement has a purpose to defend society and rid it of the folk devils that threaten their safety and well-being.

 (1) they select the “important” issues (agenda setting),

 (2) they problematize policy by attaching meaning to it.
-In this way, the frame and construct the narratives.
+In this way, they frame and construct the narratives.

 Table 1: Criminal Justice Frames and Examples of Narratives